-The Graduate Writing Center provides tutoring services to help students develop skills and competence in technical aspects of writing.
-Tutors work with students for an hour, offer suggestions after reviewing a writing sample and teach skills rather than proofread or physically edit the text.
+The Graduate Writing Center provides coaching services to help students develop skills and competence in technical aspects of writing.
+Writing coaches work with students for an hour, offer suggestions after reviewing a writing sample, and teach skills rather than proofread or physically edit the text.

 To request an appointment with the GWC, please submit an Appointment Request Form.

 If your paper is under ten pages, bring a hard copy to the appointment, as well as any research and the professor's instructions/rubric.
 If it is more than ten pages, please email it at least one business day in advance.

 Please note that walk-in appointments are not accepted and that the Graduate Writing Center is not an editing service.